 When it comes to at-home workouts, many people opt to create their workout space indoors, utilizing spaces such as the garage, basement or just an extra room.
 But setting up a backyard gym and exercising al fresco could have a seriously positive impact on your physical and mental health.

-A 2013 review published in Extreme Physiology and Medicine points out a host of benefits to taking your workout outdoors.
+A January 2013 review published in Extreme Physiology and Medicine points out a host of benefits to taking your workout outdoors.
 For starters, researchers found that many individuals worked out harder without even realizing it.
-Other mental health benefits included stress reduction, recovery from mental fatigue and improved mood, self-esteem and perceived health.
+Other potential mental health benefits included stress reduction, recovery from mental fatigue and improved mood, self-esteem and perceived health.

 "Not only does time seem to go by faster when you train outdoors, it can be more fun and the fresh air boosts energy levels," says Ramona Braganza, who has trained celebrities including Halle Berry and Jessica Alba.

 Fortunately, creating the perfect backyard gym is easier and more affordable than you might think.
 Here's everything you need to consider before designing your own open-air workout space.